UPDATED September 2020

 Netflix blocks unwanted VPN providers by tagging their locations and blacklisting server locations.
 However, Hola VPN has gotten over this problem and lets you access to Netflix’s restricted content.

-However, we have better alternatives, such as ExpressVPN.
-ExpressVPN ensures that you have military-grade protection and a secure tunneled connection.
+However, we have better alternatives, such as NordVPN.
+NordVPN ensures that you have military-grade protection and a secure tunneled connection.
 Moreover, you access a range of online streaming services such as Netflix.

 To see what kind of user experience the application caters, we decided to see its website.
 We found that the only usable features in the website were its download links and its FAQ section.
 Besides that, you will almost entirely see advertisements on the Hola website.